How To Save For Retirement When You’re Self Employed: The Solo 401k

 Have you ever heard of the Solo 401k plan?
 The Solo 401k is the most tax efficient way for small business owners, consultants and contractors to save money for their retirement.

 The Solo 401k plan is an IRS approved retirement plan which is suited for business owners who do not have any employees, other than themselves or their spouse.
+Learn more about the Solo 401k and its benefits below.

 If you’re self employed, you know how crucial it is to maintain financial security for yourself and your family.
 The Solo 401k offers powerful and exclusive features not found in traditional 401k or IRA retirement plans.